ackrep-org/pyirk-core/docs/source/index.md

 Pyirk is an experimental framework for *imperative* knowledge representation.
 It is basically a collection of classes and functions which facilitates the construction of and the interaction with knowledge graphs.

-The framewok is structurally inspired by
+The framework is structurally inspired by

 - [wikidata](https://wikidata.org/)
     - allow for statements about statements by means of *qualifiers*